 The Palace is located on Samdach Sothearos Blvd, near the West Sisowath Quay.

 As soon as I entered, I was impressed by the magnificent design and fancy motifs.
 The ticket to visit the Royal Palace for foreigners is $ 10 per person.

 Except for the Khemarin Palace where the current King lives, you can visit other areas, including the famous Silver Pagoda.

 9. Go shopping at the Russian Market

-The Russian market is an ideal shopping place for those who love antiques, silk clothes, silver jewelry, and old banknotes collected from previous regimes.
+The Russian market is ideal for those who love antiques, silk clothes, silver jewelry, and old banknotes collected from previous regimes.

-Also, you can easily find electronic products such as DVDs and CDs and handicrafts.
+Also, you can easily find electronic products such as DVDs, CDs, and handicrafts.

 10. Dine at Phnom Penh night market

 The Phsa Reatrey night market is a fun stop at night in Phnom Penh.
-Night Market was established in a relatively large campus, located adjacent to the new Western Quarter.
+Night Market was established in a relatively large campus adjacent to the new Western Quarter.

-There is a large stage in the middle, which is a place for performing arts.
-The front and sides of the stage are stalls adjacent to each other, selling all kinds of clothes, souvenirs, shoes, etc.
+There is a large stage in the middle, a place for performing arts.
+The front and sides of the set are stalls adjacent to each other, selling all kinds of clothes, souvenirs, shoes, etc.